rkadlick/watch-list/README.md

 # 🎬 Watch List

-A modern, full-stack web application for tracking movies and TV shows.
-Create multiple lists, track your viewing progress, rate content, and collaborate with friends.
+A full-stack web application for tracking movies and TV shows across personal and shared lists.
+Built with Next.js, Convex, and Clerk, the app supports authenticated collaboration, role-based permissions, structured media tracking, and real-time updates across lists and viewing progress.
+It also serves as a portfolio project demonstrating full-stack architecture, validation, access control, and collaborative data modeling.

 ![Light Theme](docs/images/light-theme.png)
 *Light theme interface*